How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Evaluation Framework

-We collected 8 NPM malicious package detection tools representing 13 distinct detection variants from academic research and industry practice.
-The evaluation includes: (1) \textbf{Static analysis tools}: GuardDog, OSSGadget, and GENIE, which analyze source code and metadata without execution; (2) \textbf{Dynamic analysis tool}: Packj, configured for both static analysis and dynamic trace modes; (3) \textbf{Machine learning tools}: SAP implemented with three classifiers (XGBoost, Random Forest, and Decision Tree), MalPacDetector implemented with three classifiers (MLP, Naive Bayes, and SVM), and Cerebro which employs BERT to learn semantic patterns from behavior sequences.
-Although MalPacDetector uses LLMs, we classify it as ML-based as its features are ultimately constructed and classified by conventional ML models; (4) \textbf{LLM-based tool}: SocketAI, developed by Socket Inc., operating through a three-stage analysis pipeline with Initial Report generation, Critical Reports analysis, and Final Report synthesis.
-To manage computational expenses, we configured SocketAI with GPT-4.1 mini as the underlying language model, utilizing the Final Report output for malicious package classification.
+We collected 11 NPM malicious package detection tools representing 16 distinct detection variants from academic research and industry practice.
+The evaluation includes: (1) \textbf{Static analysis tools}: GuardDog, OSSGadget, and GENIE, which analyze source code and metadata without execution; (2) \textbf{Dynamic analysis tool}: Packj, configured for both static analysis and dynamic trace modes; (3) \textbf{Machine learning tools}: SAP implemented with three classifiers (XGBoost, Random Forest, and Decision Tree), MalPacDetector implemented with three classifiers (MLP, Naive Bayes, and SVM), Cerebro which employs BERT to learn semantic patterns from behavior sequences, ProfMal which classifies behavior graphs built from combined static and dynamic analysis, and EMPHunter which clusters installation scripts and ranks outliers without requiring malicious examples.
+Although MalPacDetector uses LLMs, we classify it as ML-based as its features are ultimately constructed and classified by conventional ML models; (4) \textbf{LLM-based tools}: SocketAI, developed by Socket Inc., operating through a three-stage analysis pipeline with Initial Report generation, Critical Reports analysis, and Final Report synthesis, and IntelGuard, which retrieves known-malicious examples from a threat-intelligence knowledge base to ground the judgment of the LLM.
+To manage computational expenses, we configured SocketAI and IntelGuard with GPT-4.1 mini as the underlying language model, utilizing the Final Report output for malicious package classification.
 Table~\ref{tab:malicious_npm_detection_tools} summarizes the detection tools.